Picobola1/pong/README.md

 Coins if you hit a coin with the ball both players get 5 coins.

 <img width="928" height="749" alt="image" src="https://github.com/user-attachments/assets/783e5d38-5d4f-4eab-8f1b-7ce243c6363b" />

+# BUGS
 If the window gets stuck press q

+If no camera shows that is beacuse it is programed to use your laptop camera, if you really want to play it you can go into the code and change this line cap = cv.VideoCapture(0) to something like cap = cv.VideoCapture(1) or 2 this will use your external camera.